 Ann Mary felt as if all her troubles would be followed by thanksgivings.

-Original recipes for the desserts mentioned in Mary Wilkins' short story about Thanksgiving can be found within the pages of this website.
+Original recipes for the desserts mentioned in Mary Wilkins' Thanksgiving Day short story can be found within the pages of this website.

-Recreate a traditional Thanksgiving Dinner, and your children will have their own short story about Thanksgiving to fondly remember and pass on to their future families.
+Recreate a traditional Thanksgiving Dinner, and your children will have their own Thanksgiving Day short story to fondly remember and pass on to their future families.